antimof/UxPlay/README.txt

 **-vs *videosink*** chooses the GStreamer videosink, instead of letting autovideosink pick it for you.
-Some videosink choices are: ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS), or fpsdisplaysink (which shows the streaming framerate in fps).
+Some videosink choices are: ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS), kmssink (for systems without X11, like Raspberry Pi OS lite) or fpsdisplaysink (which shows the streaming framerate in fps).
 Using quotes "..." allows some parameters to be included with the videosink name.
 For example, **fullscreen** mode is supported by the vaapisink plugin, and is obtained using `-vs "vaapisink fullscreen=true"`; this also works with `waylandsink`.
 The syntax of such options is specific to a given plugin, and some choices of videosink might not work on your system.

 **-vs 0** suppresses display of streamed video, but plays streamed audio.
 (The client's screen is still mirrored at a reduced rate of 1